DamoM73/digital-solutions-text/ds_textbook/2_learning_scenario.md

 On a recent camping trip Mikey rediscovered hangman.
 Sure, he played the game at school, but he never realised how much he enjoyed playing it.
 He would love nothing more than coming home each day and playing hangman to relax, but that would involve interacting with people.
 Mikey is looking for a way to play hangman by himself.

+Mikey is concerned that if he had hangman on his phone, that he would play it at work.
+Therefore he is looking for a solution that would only reside on his laptop.
+He knows that he can buy a hangman game, but he cannot afford it.

 ---
 ## Unit 2 Scenario
 Mikey unit 2 video